dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2120: Legalizing marijuana sends conflicting messages.
+### T2120: Legalization would normalize drug use, especially among youth.

 |Support|
 |---|